Experience

 In terms of variety of interaction, this job ranks very high on my list.
 The Earth Science and Sustainability class is an undergraduate geosciences class geared towards non-STEM and non-geoscience majors.
 This presented a really fun challenge for me: how do I clearly communicate (sometimes) difficult earth science concepts to people who don’t have a similar educational background.

-In this role, I helped collect data for the Rempe lab at the Jackson School of Geosciences.
+In this role, I helped collect data for the Rempe lab at the Jackson School of Geosciences at the White Family Outdoor Learning Center in Dripping Springs, Texas.
 Some of the tools and methods I used included:

 • Nuclear Magnetic Resonance Probe